1. InterNations

 Common Expat Mistakes

-When Rachel (26) moved from Ireland to Australia in 2009, she underestimated the effect of transition.
+When Rachel (26) moved from Ireland to Australia in 2009, she underestimated the effect the transition would have on her.
 “I didn’t think my life would be so much different from back home.”
 All she wanted was a change of scenery, so she went ahead and booked a flight.

 Do Your Homework

 When Rachel took a job on a farm for room and board, two hours from Alice Springs, she realized that she was facing severe culture shock.
-The hot, dusty climate was not what she had expected back in Dublin, looking at pictures of Australia, with the Sydney opera-house and happy crowds on Bondi Beach.
+The hot, dusty climate was not what she had expected back in Dublin when she was looking at pictures of Australia, with the Sydney Opera House and happy crowds on Bondi Beach.

-“I didn’t imagine it to be so lonely.
+“I didn’t imagine it would be so lonely.
 And so hot in summer!
-I was missing the green -- even the rain.
+I was missing the green – even the rain.
 It’s a cliché to say that as an Irishwoman, but there you go,” Rachel remembers, clearly amused.

 “I wish I had done my homework before I moved abroad.”
 She shrugs.
 “I’m from Dublin, and I’ve never been much of a country girl.
 With some research, I could have adapted to my new life much faster.”